xaxxon/MeteorRestTutorial/tutorial.md

 ## Start with some HTML

 For files that only need to go to the web browser, we will put them in a subdirectory called `client`.
-Meteor understands this name and won't load any files under a client directory into the server.
-Vice-versa for subdirectories named `server`.
-This is not only for subdirectories off the root directory, but anywhere in the app.
+Meteor understands this directory name and won't load any files under a client directory into the server.
+Vice-versa for subdirectories named `server`.  `client` and `server` subdirectories can be used anywhere in the directory structure to limit access to certain content.

 ```bash
 > mkdir -p client/html